 Why Add Videos to WooCommerce Product Pages

-- Higher customer confidence and trust in product quality
+- Higher customer confidence in what they are buying

 Method 1: Using Video Gallery Plugin (Recommended)